-level and that were generally located further from existing ambient sound sources than the NSRs to provide more conservative representative ambient sound levels, and in the case of NSRs identified in RFA1, the MPs were the same MPs used for the analysis in the Final Order on ASC.291 Therefore, the Department recommends Council find that the use of baseline sound data from previously approved MPs for the NSRs identified as potentially impacted by the route additions proposed in RFA1 is also reasonable because both NSRs identified, discussed further below, were also identified in the Final Order on ASC and the same MPs as the ASC we used for modeling the noise assessment for RFA1.
+provide more conservative representative ambient sound levels, and in the case of NSRs identified in RFA1, the MPs were the same MPs used for the analysis in the Final Order on ASC.
+Therefore, the Council finds that the use of baseline sound data from previously approved MPs for the NSRs identified as potentially impacted by the route additions in RFA1 is also reasonable because both NSRs identified, discussed further below, were also identified in the Final Order on ASC and the same MPs as the ASC we used for modeling the noise assessment for RFA1.